sveltejs/kit/documentation/docs/00-introduction.md

 Building an app with all the modern best practices — [server-side rendering](#appendix-ssr) with [client-side hydration](#appendix-hydration), code-splitting, [offline support](#service-workers) — is fiendishly complicated.
 SvelteKit does all the boring stuff for you so that you can get on with the creative part.

-If you're unfamiliar with Svelte read the [introductory blog post](https://svelte.dev/blog/svelte-3-rethinking-reactivity) and the [tutorial](https://svelte.dev/tutorial) to learn more.
+If you're unfamiliar with Svelte check out the [introductory blog post](https://svelte.dev/blog/svelte-3-rethinking-reactivity) and the [tutorial](https://svelte.dev/tutorial) to learn more.

 ### Features